Cover of tip sheet

 For urban gardens, consider plants that are native to wet soils.
 Many plants native to river bottomlands are surprisingly adaptable to urban conditions.
 In their natural environment, these plants experience extreme fluctuations in soil moisture and oxygen.
 Researchers have found that these plants often can adapt to compacted, overly dry, or overly wet soils that are common to urban areas.

-Examples of native trees and shrubs to consider for Michigan landscapes
+Here are a few examples of native trees and shrubs to consider for Michigan landscapes.

 Trees